iamjbpv/Music-Preview-Master/README.md

 The client side fetches data from the back-end using <b>API</b>, then the backend sends a JSON response.<br><br>
 The React.js will format the JSON response then renders it in the page.<br>

-Tech Used: React.js, Redux.js, Thunk ,PHP (Laravel) ,HTML, CSS
+Tech Used: React.js, Redux.js, Thunk ,PHP (Laravel), Cron Job for refreshing Spotify tokens, HTML, CSS

 <img height="auto" width="auto" src="https://repository-images.githubusercontent.com/209236893/ccce1500-dae3-11e9-9ba1-e5e1a932ee7d"/>
 To run locally type the command in your terminal.<br>